sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 each time you run, it runs to completion, meaning that the code that is running cannot be interrupted.
 So you have the same rules as we used back in Windows 3.1.

-Goes does better, but it's still unable to pre-empt your code.
+Go does better, but it's still unable to pre-empt your code.
 Go can do a context switch when you make a system call, but only if you call something that allows a context switch.
 This means I need to know which calls would allow pre-emption, and which ones would not.
+_Go is trying to add pre-emption, but this is really difficult given that the thread is shared between goroutines_

 From the Go team:

 ```